0ad/0ad/libraries/wxwidgets/README.txt

 * Download the wxMSW zip from http://wxwidgets.org/downloads/
 * Edit include/wx/msw/setup.h and set wxUSE_GLCANVAS to 1
-* Open build/msw/wx.dsw in VS2005
+* Open build/msw/wx.dsw in Visual Studio
+* Agree to convert all projects
 * Select the "Unicode Debug" configuration
 * Build
 * Select the "Unicode Release" configuration